-How to increase your profit in retail
+How to Increase your Profits in the Retail World

 Retailers all follow the same rule to success; this is the increasing of sales and the reduction of expenses in order to maximize profitability.
 The goal while the same the way we achieve the milestones can vary.